 Radiation therapy uses radiation to kill cancer cells.
 It can be effective in destroying the DNA of the cancer cells and preventing the return of cancer.
 Many individuals with GI cancers will receive a recommendation to undergo radiation therapy either before or after surgery.
 Different uses of radiation have different treatment durations.
 Our radiation oncologists are experienced in advanced radiation treatments for GI cancer and will plan your treatment schedule and follow your progress.

 Many individuals with GI cancer will undergo surgery.
 Your doctor will discuss options with you based on your diagnosis.
 Our surgeons will work with you to help you make the best decision for yourself.

 Some patients may experience limited mobility after treatment.
 In these instances, postoperative exercises can help you recover mobility and a return to normal activities.
 Physical therapy might also be recommended to treat persistent pain or postoperative swelling of the surgical site.
-Your care team will work with you to find rehabilitation services close to home, either with D-H departments or our partners.
+Your care team will work with you to find rehabilitation services close to home, either with Dartmouth Hitchcock Medical Center departments or our partners.